 A great deal of effort is spent in creating solidarity and removing diversity in this group, largely by instilling common goals and fears.
 A goal of aspiring to the ‘upper class’ motivates them to uphold the upper class and a fear of the outcasts motivates them to persecute the enemies of the current oligarchy.
 Although they are frequently called ‘the middle class’, commoners are not middle as much as they are separate.
 They live in a society designed for their own coercion.
 Laws, governance, education and media are all intended to influence this block of people to move in the direction they are pointed.
 Those called ‘upper’ and ‘lower’ classes are really just those outside the realm of this coercion and in many ways they have more in common with each other than they have in common with the coerced.

 Busywork, stress and incessant seductive coercion from all societal institutions keeps this majority from looking outside the paradigm they are reacting within.
 They are taught to mistrust ‘the elite’ who have greater knowledge than them and the Dunning–Kruger effect allows them to deny greater ability in anyone.
+They are taught to despise the outcast and the myth of equality allows them to blame the outcast for their own persecution.
 They believe in the myth of their own independence and free will and believe they participate in their governance.
 As long as coercion is unrecognized, directing this majority has been simple.
 In Flatland, Edwin A. Abbott wrote of the difficulty an entity from Spaceland, which is aware of three dimensions, has in communicating with the king of Lineland who is only aware of a line.
 In a world where everything was set up to reinforce their conditioning, commoners were as certain of their reality as the king of Lineland.

 The art of government is the organization of idolatry.
 The bureaucracy consists of functionaries; the aristocracy, of idols; the democracy, of idolaters. – George Bernard Shaw